duartejc/duartejc.github.io/_posts/2015-06-09-mailchimp-integration.md

 Retrieve a member of a MailChimp list is as easy as a pie using the API:

     member = Mailchimp.get_member("23321a5522", user.member_id)

+In this post I presented a basic integration using a wrapper that I have created to meet some requirements of a project I am working on.
+There is a lot of room for improvement, so I pretend to evolve such implementation as needed or requested by the community.